YashSomani18/Netflix_GPT/README.md

 - GPT Search Page
 - GPT Search Bar
 - (BONUS) Multi-language Feature in our App)
-- Get Open AI Api Key
+- Get Open AI API Key
 - Gpt Search API Call
 - fetched gptMoviesSuggestions from TMDB
-- created gptSlice added data
+- created gptSlice and added data
-- Resused Movie List component to make movie suggestion container
+- Reused Movie List component to make a movie suggestion container
 - Memoization
 - Added .env file
 - Adding .env file to gitignore
 - Made our Site Responsive

-# Features
+Features
-- Login/Sign Up
-    - Sign In /Sign up Form
-    - redirect to Browse Page
-- Browse (after authentication)
-    - Header
-    - Main Movie
-        - Tailer in Background
-        - Title & Description
-        - MovieSuggestions
-            - MovieLists * N
-- NetflixGPT
-    - Search Bar
-    - Movie Suggestions
+Real-time Movie Data: Integration with TMDB API to fetch the latest movie information, ensuring users have access to the most current films and data.
+Advanced Search: Incorporation of OpenAI's GPT-3 to provide intuitive movie suggestions based on natural language queries, offering a smarter search experience.
+Multi-language Support: Catering to a global audience with the ability to interact with the platform in multiple languages.
+Responsive Design: A mobile-first, responsive design approach ensuring a consistent and engaging user experience across all devices.
+Secure Authentication: Implementation of Firebase for robust user authentication, protecting user data and personalizing the experience.
+State Management: Utilization of Redux for efficient state management across the application, enhancing performance and maintainability.

+Technologies Used
+ReactJs
+Redux
+Tailwind CSS
+TMDB API
+OpenAI GPT API
+Firebase
-# Project Setup
+Project Setup
+To get started with NetflixGPT, ensure you have Node.js installed on your system.
+Then, follow these steps:

+Clone the repository to your local machine.
+Navigate to the project directory and install dependencies with npm install.
-- Before starting the project please add .env file and add TMDB and OPENAI KEY into it.
+Create a .env file in the root of the project and add your TMDB and OpenAI API keys as follows:
+REACT_APP_TMDB_API_KEY='your_tmdb_api_key'
+REACT_APP_OPENAI_API_KEY='your_openai_api_key'
+Start the development server with npm start.
+The application will launch in your default web browser.

+Acknowledgments
+TMDB for providing a comprehensive API for movie data.
+OpenAI for their cutting-edge language processing API.
+Firebase for secure and straightforward user authentication.
+The React and Redux communities for continuous support and inspiration.